-Interest from U.S. Government Obligations (code 71)
+Interest from Utah Municipal Bonds and U.S. Government Obligations (code 71)

-Interest or dividends earned on U.S. Government obligations or securities issued by the United States, or an agency, authority, commission, instrumentality, or possession of the United States is exempt from state income tax.
+Interest earned on U.S. Government obligations is exempt from Utah income tax.
 These obligations include:

-- Treasury bills;
+- Treasury bills

-- Treasury notes; and
+- Treasury notes

-- E, EE, H, HH, and I bonds.
+- E, EE, H, HH, and I bonds

 The following income is NOT exempt from Utah income tax: